Word@Work, Let God's Word energise your working day!

 Matthew 12:33-37

-It is easy to say the right sort of things to make a good impression.
+Everybody can learn to say the right things in a nice way to make a good impression.
 Many do just that.
 It is the stuff of sales and marketing, job interviews and romantic encounters.
 Most families adhere to a code of acceptable speech, and so do most groups in society including churches.
-So we learn how to stay included, by what we say.
+So, we learn how to stay included, by what we say.

 Signs Need To Be Seen